ClaudioESSilva/claudioessilva.github.io/content/post/2020-07-31-generate-sql-server-role-member-reports-using-dbatools-and-importexcel-powershell-modules.md

 As one of dbatools' first members, I've been using it for years and it's really my goto tool.
 This task was no different!

-Today's tip and trick using <a href="https://dbatools.io">dbatools</a> is about generating an Excel workbook that contains lists of SQL Server roles and its members.
+Today's tip and trick using [dbatools](https://dbatools.io) is about generating an Excel workbook that contains lists of SQL Server roles and its members.

 ## The Usefulness of these Reports